Rayven’s Workflow Builder is the engine behind your real-time logic, data transformations, and automations.

 Search Workflow | Filter workflows by name or tag |

-Shared workflows are labeled clearly, allowing collaboration across teams.
+🔁 Shared workflows are clearly labeled for collaboration across teams.

 Filtering Workflows

-Use the Search bar or filters to quickly find specific workflows:
+Use the filters and search bar to quickly find what you need:

 -